edoloughlin/nasc/docs/core-concepts.md

 ## Instances & State Ownership

-Every interactive region declares `na-instance="Type:id"`.
+Every interactive region declares `na-scope="Type:id"`.
 The prefix before the colon (`Type`) selects the handler object on the server; the suffix (`id`) identifies which record that handler should load and mutate.
 Instances scope everything inside—bindings, events, and validation.

 When the client connects it automatically issues a `mount` event for every instance it finds.
 The payload includes a friendly parameter like `userId` or `todoListId` (derived from the type name) so your handler can hydrate initial state.